dexterklui/notes/Computer/WebDev/css.md

   - `flex-end`
   - `center`
   - `stretch`: All item occupy all space available along the cross axis.
+- `align-content`: Determine spacing between each line.
+Like justify-content but for lines along the cross axis.
+  - `flex-start`
+  - `flex-end`
+  - `center`
+  - `space-between`
+  - `space-around`
+  - `stretch`: lines are stretched to fit the container
-- `flex-wrap: nowrap|wrap`: Whether the items go to next line when there is not enough space.
+- `flex-wrap: nowrap|wrap|wrap-reverse`: Whether the items go to next line when there is not enough space. `wrap-reverse` makes line wrap to reverse direction, effectively reversing the direction of cross-axis.
 Default is `nowrap`, and item keep shrinking.
 - `gap: <row-gap> <column-gap>`: Gap between items along rows and columns.
 If only one value, it applies to both rows and columns.
+- `flex-flow`: Short form for `flex-direction` and `flex-wrap`.

 #### Flex items